bismansahni/JavaSheetsAPI/README.md

 In the main java file, change, the spreadsheet id to your id.
 The project utilizes gradle for easy dependency inclusion, so it will be a bit easier if you have gradle installed.

-In the src/main/java/resources/credentials.json add the api keys from your google account.
+In the src/main/java/resources/credentials.json add the api keys from your google developer account.